-Applicants must meet the graduate admission requirements of the University, as detailed in the Policies and Procedures section of this catalog, and have completed at least 18 semester hours in psychology at the undergraduate level with at least a 3.0 (B) average.
+Applicants must meet the graduate admission requirements of the university, as detailed in the Policies and Procedures section of the university web site, and have completed at least 18 semester hours in psychology at the undergraduate level with at least a 3.0 (B) average.
 Undergraduate courses must include general psychology, abnormal psychology, introductory statistics, research methods, theories of personality, and one junior/senior level undergraduate course.

 Some students may be admitted with undergraduate deficiencies.
 In such cases, undergraduate courses may be taken concurrently with some graduate courses with the permission of the program director, but these courses will not earn graduate credit.

 Total program is 60 semester hours.
 This includes six semester hours of practicum/internship experience, which may begin after the student has completed 36 semester hours or required program credit.
 The term practicum and internship are often used interchangeably in the field.
 The internship consists of not less than 750 hours of professionally supervised training and service in an approved agency or institution, over a period of not less than two semesters.
 This experience satisfies the requirements for professional counselor and clinical professional counselor licensure in Illinois, Roosevelt’s home state.
 As other states may have slightly different internship requirements, students are urged to consult the Board that oversees these licenses in the state in which they intend to practice.
 The program’s practicum requirement will not be reduced, but additional internship experiences can be added as elective credit, if necessary.

 Given the time demands of the internship experience, it is never possible for a student to maintain full-time employment during the semesters in which internship is completed.